tarafdar/ECE1373_assignment2/README.md

 Do not create a new hypervisor as you will be sharing this FPGA with your colleagues who will be building with the same hypervisor
 The Makefile is modified to pull the DCP as needed.

-## Creating the Data

-To create the data run the nn_params/extractParams_imagenet.py from the project root.
-You can specify additinal args (optionally)

-``python nn_params/extractParams_imagenet.py --total_batches <number of batches> --model <location of deploy.txt>  --weights <location of caffemodel (weights)> --mean_file <location of mean file> --image_root <location of where you would like to dump your batch data> --imagenet_val_path <location of imagenet database>``

-All of these are optional flags.
-The rest of the test applications assume the current locations of where the images are being dumped, so it is recommended that you do not input any flags to begin with.

-``python nn_params/extractParams_imagenet.py``

 ## Running an Example